wtetzner/KallistiOS/utils/dc-chain/README.md

 ### Removing all useless files

-After the toolchain compilation, you can cleanup everything by entering:
+After the toolchain compilation, you can cleanup everything by entering (if you had to use `bash` explicitly above, you will need to do so again here):

 	./cleanup.sh